jdeboer/ganalytics/README.md

 library(ganalytics)
 myQuery <- GaQuery( 123456789 )  # Replace this with your Google Analytics profile ID
 ```
-If you have just completed the installation steps, then you would have already done this.
+If you have just completed the installation steps, then you would have done this already.

+### Asumptions

-**The following examples assume you have successfully complete the above steps.**
+The following examples assume you have successfully completed the above steps and that you have set your operating system's **environment variables** as described in step 3.

 ### Example 1 - Setting the date range